7N/8D Best Bhutan Tour Package – Complete Bhutan Travel Itinerary

 Tour Package Description

-Embark on a mesmerizing 6-day journey to Bhutan, where nature meets spirituality.
+Embark on a mesmerising 8-day journey to Bhutan, where nature meets spirituality.
 From the capital city of Thimphu to the breathtaking valleys of Punakha and Paro, immerse yourself in Bhutan’s rich traditions, vibrant monasteries, and spectacular landscapes.
 Hike to the world-famous Tiger’s Nest Monastery, explore the architectural marvel of Punakha Dzong, and experience Bhutanese culture like never before.
+Follow on Instagram

 Day 1: Arrival – Bagdogra to Phuentsholing